 Playa Del Rey Sober Living

-Our Playa Del Rey sober living home is centrally located near the beach, downtown Los Angeles, Santa Monica, and LAX international airport.
-Playa Del Rey, a neighborhood located in the Westside of Los Angeles, is a safe, mostly residential, beachside community.
-Bordered by the Pacific Ocean to the west, Playa Vista to the northeast, Westchester to the east, Los Angeles International Airport and El Segundo to the South, and Marina del Rey to the north, Playa Del Rey offers residents access to the entirety of Los Angeles’ Westside.
+Our Playa Del Rey sober living home is centrally located near the beach, downtown, and LAX international airport.
+Playa Del Rey, a neighborhood located in Southern California, is a safe, mostly residential, beachside community.
+Bordered by the Pacific Ocean to the west, Playa Vista to the northeast, Westchester to the east, and El Segundo to the South, Playa Del Rey offers residents access to the entirety of the Southern California region.

 Fun in the Neighborhood

 While sober fun may seem like an oxymoron to a newly sober person, the vast offerings of Playa Del Rey may change your mind.
 Going out and enjoying life is possible for sober young men, and it’s vastly easier when they have the support of the sober community that residents cultivate at Design for Recovery.

 Beyond the pressing needs of addiction recovery, our sober living in the Playa Del Rey area grants residents access to a multitude of fun activities and attractions.
 Residents take trips to the park to blow off steam.
 Grocery stores and other shopping centers are only a short walk away.
 Playa Del Rey is also a short drive away from a number of different well-known destinations.
 These include:

 This famous beachside boardwalk is as great for people-watching as it is for shopping.
 You can also enjoy Venice Skatepark or the scenic Venice Canals Walkway if you’re so inclined.

 Ride the ferris wheel, sit by the beach, or enjoy the arcade.
 This iconic Los Angeles destination is the ideal place to have some sober fun.